th2-net/th2-data-services/documentation/api/interfaces.events_tree.events_tree_collection.md

  - <b>`data_source`</b>:  Provider Data Source object.
  - <b>`preserve_body`</b>:  If True it will preserve 'body' field in the Events.
  - <b>`stub`</b>:  If True it will create stub when event is broken.
+ - <b>`resolver`</b>:  It's function that solve which protocol command to choose.
+Note that this parameter is only required during implementation.

 ---